 Launch price (pictured model): $1,416/£1,076/€1,220 | Shell material: Brass | Shell thickness: 1.2mm | Sizes available: 14”x5”, 14”x6.5”, 14”x8” | Hoops: 2.3mm steel triple-flanged

 Ludwig's Black Beauty snare drum is without doubt one of the greatest snares ever made.
 It was first introduced in 1919 and remains one of Ludwig's most iconic creations.
 The modern version features all the tonal character of the original, but with the benefit of modern manufacturing processes.
 Each Black Beauty is made from a single sheet of 1.2mm brass, which is drawn into a seamless, beaded shell.
 Each drum is dressed with 2.3mm steel triple-flanged hoops, 10 of Ludwig’s iconic Imperial lugs, a P85AC throw-off, plus a Ludwig Weather Master Medium Coated batter and clear resonant heads.
 The resulting sound is well-rounded, metallic and warm.
 Black Beauties are a studio favourite because they deliver bags of projection, whilst being super responsive; many of the world’s biggest drummer’s record with them, even though they’re not Ludwig endorser’s!
-Black Beauties make for excellent gigging drums, too.
+Black Beauties are excellent gigging drums, too.
 Every drummer should own a Black Beauty at least once in their life.

 Find out more: Ludwig Black Beauty